External Affairs Manager

-Today’s announcement of a £1.3m programme funded by the Department of Health & Social Care and the Asthma UK & British Lung Foundation Partnership to develop a national research platform to rapidly evaluate new tests to diagnose COVID-19 infection (the CONDOR platform) is hugely important.
-As with many respiratory conditions, testing for Covid-19 is simply not quick enough or accurate enough, taking up to three days and involving swab samples being sent to a laboratory.
+Asthma + Lung UK and the Department of Health & Social Care have funded a £1.3m programme to develop a national research platform to rapidly evaluate new tests to diagnose COVID-19 infection (the CONDOR platform).
+As with many respiratory conditions, testing for COVID-19 is simply not quick enough or accurate enough, taking up to three days and involving swab samples being sent to a laboratory.
 Building the infrastructure to develop better tests quickly and efficiently is vital, not just for COVID-19 but for the future of the diagnostics industry in the UK.

 For people with suspected respiratory disease getting a proper diagnosis can take weeks.
 Moreover, the limited accuracy and/or difficulty in performing diagnostic tests in primary care has led to widespread under- and over-diagnosis.
 As a platform that will trial new diagnostic tools for use in hospitals, general practices and care homes, CONDOR could pave the way towards a revolution in respiratory diagnostics.

 The urgent need for better diagnosis of respiratory disease